After years of talking and argument the Ultra Low Emission Zone was expanded on Monday to an area covering the north and south circular roads.

 — LBC (@LBC) October 25, 2021

-A letter to TfL in October 2020 includeda passage which quite clearly states the Department for Transport’s position on the Congestion Charge, LEZ and ULEZ:
+A letter to TfL in October 2020 included a passage which quite clearly states the Conservative government and Department for Transport’s position on the Congestion Charge, LEZ and ULEZ:

-That isn’t a passage calling for delays or to not enact it, so it’s quite disingenuous for Shapps to now tour studios to state something else.
+That isn’t a passage calling for delays or to not enact it, so it’s quite disingenuous for Shapps to now tour Tv and radio studios to state something else.

 There’s other passages in government correspondence with TfL including this in June 2021 that leave little doubt ULEZ had to be extended:

-Shapps got away with his claims on the radio as host LBC Iain Dale didn’t question.
+Shapps got away with his claims on the radio as LBC presenter Iain Dale didn’t scrutinise him.

-How Dale didn’t know is a mystery as the government and Shapps’ position has been clear for some time to anyone paying attention.
+How Dale didn’t know is a mystery, as Shapps’ position has been clear for some time that they’ve insisted on an expanded ULEZ to anyone paying attention.

-TfL have been forced to move to a funding position heavily reliant on fare income compared to other major world cites, then see fare income fall due to a pandemic, get blamed for it then pretty much ordered by government to do something before being held responsible alone.
+The wider issue is that TfL have been forced to move to a funding position heavily reliant on fare income compared to many other major world cites and then saw fare income fall due to a pandemic.
+They then got blamed for it and pretty much ordered by government to act to raise revenue including expand ULEZ.

 That’s not to say Sadiq Khan doesn’t support ULEZ.
 He posed for PR pictures on Monday.

-Yet Westminster and Shapps were also fully behind it, despite what a Minister now states on talk radio.
+Yet this government and Shapps were also fully behind it, despite what a Minister now states on talk radio.